List of Shaun the Sheep episodes and films: Series 5 (2016)

-Series 6 (2020)
+Series 6: Adventures from Mossy Bottom (2020)

 A sixth series began airing in 2020 on Netflix under the subtitle Adventures from Mossy Bottom.
 The series reduced appearances of The Bull, extending The Goat's appearance instead.
 New characters appeared in the series, such as Stash the Squirrel and Farmer Ben, which also affected the new intro – now with three various variants.
 This was the only time throughout the series for all 20 episodes to be aired on the same day, 16 March 2020.
 CBBC, BBC iPlayer and BBC Two aired the episodes starting in September 2022.